fengranMark/HAConvDR/README.md

 Finally, the produced bm25 rank-list can be used to generate bm25-hard negatives by "extract_doc_content_of_bm25_hard_negs_for_train_file" function in preprocess files.

-## 4. Train ConvHACL
+## 4. Train HAConvDR

-To train ConvHACL, please run the following commands.
-The pre-trained language models we use for dense retrieval is [ANCE](https://github.com/microsoft/ANCE).
+To train HAConvDR, please run the following commands.
+The pre-trained language model we use for dense retrieval is [ANCE](https://github.com/microsoft/ANCE).

     python train_convretriever_topiocqa.py --pretrained_encoder_path="checkpoints/ad-hoc-ance-msmarco" \
       --train_file_path=$train_file_path \